 The Red Sea Research Center

-Inaugurated in early 2011, with the striking blue waters visible from its laboratory windows, the Red Sea Research Center is well-positioned and well-equipped to study the Red Sea with state-of-the-art facilities and world-class researchers.
-The Red Sea Research Center has delved into the volume of research necessary to formulate a comprehensive understanding of the Red Sea to conserve its rich ecology and sustain its economic eminence.
+Active since the opening of KAUST in 2009, the Red Sea Research Center is well-positioned and well-equipped to study the Red Sea with state-of-the-art facilities and world-class researchers.
+With its striking blue waters in our backyard, the Red Sea represents KAUST's most unique 'laboratory'.
+The Red Sea Research Center undertakes a wide variety of research to formulate a comprehensive understanding of the Red Sea's rich ecology.
+This knowledge is crucial to ensure sustainable use and conservation of its natural resources.

 Studies conducted by scientists within and in collaboration with the Red Sea Research Center have already broken the boundaries of current marine research and are making waves in the field.

-“In any given morning, I can be out on a reef diving and collecting samples, have lunch at my house, be in a very modern lab facility in the afternoon, and teach class in the evening,” says Michael Berumen, Associate Professor of Marine Science with the Red Sea Research Center.
+“In any given morning, I can be out on a reef diving and collecting samples, have lunch at my house, be in a very modern lab facility in the afternoon, and teach a class in the evening,” says Michael Berumen, Associate Professor of Marine Science with the Red Sea Research Center.
 “It’s a really unique situation that the University has such great access to very good coral reefs with such great world-class facilities right on the water.”

 International Collaboration with a Regional Focus